A New Hard Fork of Bitcoin

 - We’d prefer not to do this, at all.

-- If BTC activates BIPs 300/301, we will abandon this project (unless the UNMP marketcap is higher, at that time).
+- If BTC activates BIPs 300/301, we will abandon this project (unless the MC marketcap is higher than BTC, at that time).

 And furthermore: